snap-finance/magento-snapfinance-checkout/README.md

     7. Minimum Order total - You can set the minimum order value to use the Snap Finance Payment method.
     8. Maximum Order total - You can set the maximum order value to use the Snap Finance Payment method.
     9. Display on Shopping Cart: If you want to to show checkout button on Cart page Select 'Yes'.
-   10. Action Button Changes in Admin Setting [Color : Dark / Light, Shape : Pill/ Rounded/ Rectangle, Height : 25-55 ( default 55)]
+   10. Option to change button style in Admin Setting [Color : Dark / Light, Shape : Pill/ Rounded/ Rectangle, Height : 25-55 ( default 55)]